mrcbax/ActiveAntiPhish/README.md

     -L, --list <password_list>     Locks application to one thread and displays HTTP response data.
     -o, --phone <phone_field>      The form field where an phone number should be populated.
     -t, --time <run_time>          Number of seconds until program exits.
+    -S, --social <ssn_field>       The form field where a US social security number should be populated.
     -n, --threads <threads>        Number of threads to use.
 Default: 20 -u, --url <url>                The path to the endpoint to POST fake data to.
 ```